COMP2150-24s1/level-design-assessment-abeeratif/README.md

 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?

+The main challenges are fighting the enemies while avoiding obstacles and jumping from platform to platform.
+This can be difficult when there are multiple enemies or when you must break the pillars in mid-air to advance to the next encounter or when you must jump below the pass-through platform in before the spitter attacks you completely.
+These challenges are introduced gradually within the game to ensure the player's skill level is aligned with the difficulty.

 ### 1.4.
 Exploration
 How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places?